 - Breakfast, lunch, and snacks included

 - Each attendee will receive a certificate upon completion of the course

 Space is limited, so you’ll want to register early and secure your spot today!
 Registration is now open for both the HPC and Data Science courses.

 Rice BioScience Research Collaborative Buidling

 The HPC Boot Camp – June 10-14, 2019 (Monday – Friday)

 Leading HPC faculty and staff members from Rice University serve as instructors for the HPC Boot Camp.
-The curriculum covers topics ranging from MPI, OpenMP, Pthreads, Performance analysis (HPCToolkit and Jumpshot), accelerated computing using GPGPU (OpenCL and CUDA), and Parallel i/o.
+The curriculum covers topics ranging from MPI, OpenMP, Performance analysis (HPCToolkit), accelerated computing using GPGPU (OpenACC and CUDA), and GPU programming including Numba, Tensorflow and domain-specific CUDA libraries.
 Using Rice’s shared computing infrastructure, hands on laboratory sessions supported by the instructor and lab assistants, will be offered each day allowing participants to practice what is being taught in the class sessions.
-Participants will also have access to Rice resources to work on the lab exercises outside of class as desired.

 Prerequisites: Participants should be comfortable with using Linux command line for program development and compiling.
 You should have basic knowledge of development and debugging of sequential programs in C/C++ and/or Fortran.